valerieniloinsigh31/FitForWork_v1/README.md

 <b>Bootstrap 4.4.1:</b>...is this the correct version of Bootstrap?
 Bootstrap was used to assist with the responsiveness and styling of the website.
+I liked materialise also but noted in the tutorials, it was recommended not to use both frameworks simultaneously and bootstrap used as boilerplate code-stuck with bootstrap.

 <i>Hover.css:</i>
 Hover.css was used on the **Social Media icons** in the footer to add the float transition while being hovered over.